 Accas are a lot of fun and they are often low-risk bets with high reward.
 That being said, the problem with accumulators is that you need every result on your slip to come in and this can prove to be incredibly frustrating when just one result lets you down for hundreds of pounds.

-With rugby leagues ever-growing popularity with the bookmakers, you will often find a lot of the markets that are offered with rugby are incredibly similar to those offered with football.
+Special Bets: With rugby league ever-growing popularity with online betting sites, you will often find a lot of the markets that are offered with rugby are incredibly similar to those offered with football.

 Player specific type bets, number of fouls, man of the match and various other match-day markets will be available for all of the big games, though, you may struggle to find them for some of the more obscure encounters.